 Hopkins University and governed by the university's IP policy.
-JHTV can help students navigate this question or students can reference the following office equipment, furniture, tools, and the value of inventory or prototype products, including development costs.
+JHTV can help students navigate this question or students can reference the following pavacenter.jhu.edu/resources/student-ip-guide.

 The IP Marketing Blog Offers 10 Tips for Startup Valuation